Indo-Persian culture: Deccan

 The Bahmani Sultanate disintegrated into five Deccan Sultanates, similar in culture.
 Hyderabad, built by the Golconda Sultanate in the 16th century, was inspired by Isfahan.
 The use of Persian as a court language in Hyderabad continued under the Nizams of Hyderabad, and was only replaced by Urdu in 1886.

 The court language during the Deccan sultanate period was Persian or Arabic, however, Marathi was widely used during the period especially by the Adil Shahis of Bijapur and the Ahmadnagar Sultanate.
 Although the rulers were Muslims, the local feudal landlords and the revenue collectors were Hindus and so was the majority of the population.
 Political expediency made it important for the sultans to make use of Marathi.
 Nevertheless, Marathi in official documents from the era is totally Persianised in its vocabulary.
-The Persian influence continues to this day with many Persian derived words used in every day speech such as bāg (Garden), kārkhānā (factory), shahar (city), bāzār (market), dukān (shop), hushār (clever), kāgad (paper), khurchi (chair), zamīn (land), zāhirāt (advertisement), and hazār (thousand).
+The Persian influence continues to this day with many Persian derived words used in everyday speech such as bāg (Garden), kārkhānā (factory), shahar (city), bāzār (market), dukān (shop), hushār (clever), kāgaz (paper), khurchi (chair), zamīn (land), zāhirāt (advertisement), and hazār (thousand).

 Bengal

 Bengal was the easternmost frontier of the Persian cultural sphere.
-For over 600 years (1204-1837), the Persian language was an official language in Bengal, including during the provincial period of the Delhi Sultanate; the independent period of the Bengal Sultanate; the dominion period of the Bengal Subah in the Mughal Empire; and the quasi-independent Nawabi period.
+For over 600 years (1204–1837), the Persian language was an official language in Bengal, including during the provincial period of the Delhi Sultanate; the independent period of the Bengal Sultanate; the dominion period of the Bengal Subah in the Mughal Empire; and the quasi-independent Nawabi period.
 Bengal was the subcontinent's wealthiest region for centuries, where Persian people, as well as Persianate Turks, settled in the Ganges delta to work as teachers, lawyers, poets, administrators, soldiers and aristocrats.
-The Bengali language continues to have a significant amount of Persian loanwords.
+The Bengali language continues to have a significant number of Persian loanwords.
 A popular literary dialect called Dobhashi emerged which mixed Persian and Bengali words as a writing format.
 Several Bengali cities were once centres of Persian prose and poetry.
 Hafez, one of the masters of Persian poetry, kept a notable correspondence with Sultan Ghiyasuddin Azam Shah and they composed a poem together.
 The Mughal period saw the zenith of Persian cultural expression in Bengal.

-During the Bengali Renaissance, Persian was studied by not only Muslim but even Hindu scholars, including Raja Ram Mohan Roy.
+During the Bengali Renaissance, Persian was studied by not only Bengali Muslims but even Hindu scholars, including Raja Ram Mohan Roy.
 From the mid-eighteenth century towards the 19th century, five to six daily magazines were published in Calcutta, most notably the Durbin and the Sultan al-Akhbar.

 The use of Persian as an official language was prohibited by Act no. XXIX of 1837 passed by the President of the Council of India in Council on 20 November 1837.